Table of contents

 The Baby Tula Carrier Lite is a perfectly attractive-looking baby carrier — one that I’d be happy to use out of the house, at social events and in photos during our travels with our daughter.
 It’s made of nylon, making it ultra-lightweight, and can be used for a child up to 30 lbs.

-After a few months of use, the Carrier Lite has earned a spot in my list of the best baby carriers for travel without hesitation.
+After a few months of use, the Carrier Lite has earned a spot in my list of the best baby carriers for travel.

 How much does it cost?